SDGIC: A Semantic Disambiguation-Guided Generative Image Compression Method for Ultra-Low Bitrates: Experiments

-In our implementation, we employ Gemini 2.5 Pro\footnote{\url{https://gemini.google.com/}} to extract text captions.
-The foundational decoder is built upon Stable Diffusion 2.1-base\footnote{\url{https://huggingface.co/stabilityai/stable-diffusion-2-1-base}}.
-For the ultra-low bitrate setting (bpp\,$<$\,0.05), we employ a text caption of approximately 20 words, corresponding to about 0.002 bpp, and set the number of SPWs to 1 with a dimension of 1×1024.
-To evaluate performance at different target bitrates, we train three model variants by configuring the Lagrange multiplier $\lambda_{ELIC}$ in the ELIC compressor to $\{1,2,3\} \times 10^{-4}$ respectively.
-As shown in Table\,\ref{tab:bpp_comparison}, we demonstrate the bitrate allocation for each guidance modality on the CLIC2020 dataset.
-The model is optimized using the Adam optimizer with $\beta_1 = 0.9$ and $\beta_2 = 0.999$.
-The learning rate is set to $1 \times 10^{-4}$ during Stages I and II, and reduced to $5 \times 10^{-5}$ in Stage III.
+\textbf{Specific Implementation.} In our implementation, we employ Gemini 2.5 Pro to extract concise text captions, and build the DPCD on Stable Diffusion 2.1-base.
+For the ultra-low bitrate setting (bpp\,$<$\,0.05), we use a caption of approximately 20 words, corresponding to about 0.002 bpp, and set the number of RSRTs to 1 with a dimension of 1$\times$1024.
+To evaluate performance at different target bitrates, we train three model variants by setting the Lagrange multiplier $\lambda_{\mathrm{ELIC}}$ in the ELIC compressor to $\{1,2,3\}\times10^{-4}$, respectively.
+As shown in Table\,\ref{tab:bpp_comparison}, the bitrate allocation of each guidance stream is reported on the CLIC2020 dataset.
+The model is optimized using the Adam optimizer with $\beta_1=0.9$ and $\beta_2=0.999$.
+The learning rate is set to $1\times10^{-4}$ in Stages I and II, and reduced to $5\times10^{-5}$ in Stage III.
 All experiments are conducted on an NVIDIA A40 GPU with a batch size of 16.
-Each training stage runs for 8 epochs, totaling approximately 83K iterations.
-We employ full precision for training and half precision for inference to accelerate inference and reduce bitrate overhead.
-During inference, images are reconstructed using 50 denoising steps.
+Each training stage runs for 8 epochs, totaling approximately 83k iterations.
+We use full precision for training and half precision for inference to accelerate reconstruction and reduce memory overhead.
+During inference, images are reconstructed with 50 denoising steps.